abebediro/resilience/README.md

 transcription itself is not carried here to avoid two divergent copies of the same model — the paper's appendix and the notes preserve its provenance.

-## Confidentiality

-Aggregate statistics use n=70 incidents; only 63 are disclosed at item level.
-7 Space-ISAC member-confidential incidents are withheld per disclosure terms — see `supplementary/incidents/NOTE_confidential.md`.
-Do not attempt to reverse-engineer their content from aggregate counts.

 ## License

 Data and documentation: CC-BY 4.0.
 Code: MIT.
 See `LICENSE`.
 Confirm before publishing — these are the suggested defaults, not a venue requirement.

-## Provenance

-Archival tabular content under `supplementary/` was transcribed from the authors' original LaTeX appendices (A–S) when the ~50-page appendix was split into a page-limited journal supplement plus this repository.